jaguart/kompl/doc/widget-anatomy.md

 * `$kompl.#slugs` - URLs of the pages in the compilation.
 They must exist - the widget does **not** pre-fetch to validate them.
 * `$kompl.#options` - OPTIONS that control widget appearance and behaviour.
 See [Using the OPTIONS argument](example-options.md).

-Private attributes are documented for information - not settable or gettable, except through the method calls described below.
+Private attributes are documented for information only - not settable or gettable, except through the method calls described below.

 ### Public Methods